-Godoberi or Ghodoberi is spoken in southwestern Dagestan in Russia by about 3,000 people.
-It is a member of the Avar-Andic subgroup of Northeast Caucasian languages.
+Godoberi or Ghodoberi is spoken in southwestern Dagestan in the Russia Federation by about 3,000 people.
+It is a member of the Avar-Andic subgroup of North East Caucasian languages.
 There are two main dialects: Godoberi and Zibirhali, which differ mainly in pronunciation.
 Godoberi has borrowed words from Avar, Turkish and Arabic, and particularly from Russian during the 20th century.
 The most closely-related languages to Godoberi are Chamalal and Botlikh.

 The main written language of Godoberi speakers is Avar - their own language is rarely written.